DKBA-5: History

 During the 2010 general election, the DKBA-5 attacked government troops and security forces in Myawaddy Township, Kayin State.
 The group signed a ceasefire agreement with the government on 3 November 2011, though they did not agreed to disarming, unlike their DKBA predecessors in 2010.

 In 2016, a faction of the DKBA-5 led by Bo Bi, sometimes referred to as the "Phawdawmu DKBA", broke away to become a pro-Tatmadaw militia.
 In 2024 and 2025, the faction has been aiding junta forces in their Operation Aung Zeya offensive, helping to man checkpoints along the Asian Highway 1 and attacking KNLA forces north of Kawkareik.

 On World Children's Day 2020, DKBA-5 signed the first Myanmar Joint Action Plan with the United Nations to end recruitment of child soldiers.

 In April 2022, 300 DKBA-5 soldiers led by major Bo Salone defected to join the Karen National Defense Organisation after claiming the DKBA-5 was not doing enough to defend the Karen people after the 2021 Myanmar coup.
 They subsequently became Commando Battalion 1 of the KNDO.

 In 2025, the group handed over hundreds of foreigners, who had previously been forced to work in online scams, to authorities in Thailand.

+In the same year, US authorities sanctioned the DKBA and 4 leaders for allegedly taking an active role in scam operations.
+KNLA forces later raided a suspected scam compound on November 21; a shootout briefly occurred during the raid.